Korla Xinjiang, China Travel Guide

 Leave wildlife alone and do not their habitats, especially near Bosten Lake and natural reserves.

-Every traveler shapes the local community.
+Every traveler influences the local community.
 Your actions count for a lot in leaving a positive impact.

-Consider extending your travels to other captivating destinations in Xinjiang or beyond.
+Consider extending your travels to other alluring locations in Xinjiang or beyond.

-Travel east to Turpan, known for its ancient cities and unique Karez irrigation system, or west to Kashgar for its ancient bazaar and Old City.
+Travel to the east Turpan, known for its ancient cities and unique Karez irrigation system, or west to Kashgar for its ancient bazaar and Old City.

-Explore the Tianshan Mountains (accessible from Urumqi) for trekking, or venture to the Ili The vale for stunning grasslands and flower fields (seasonal).
+Explore the Tianshan Mountains (accessible from Urumqi) for long-distance hiking, or venture to the Ili The vale for stunning grasslands and flower fields (seasonal).

 Continue your food journey in other Xinjiang towns to find regional variations of Uyghur cuisine and Han Chinese specialties.